Three-Week Summer Science Program

 Marine Biology students measure the impact of ocean temperature and ocean acidification on the growth of seaweed and marine animals while on the Boston Harbor Islands.
 They will venture out to survey the rocky shores of Georges Island, and document the invasive species fouling the dock pilings.

-On past field trips, students have visited Northeastern University’s Marine Science Center in Nahant, MA.
-They have witnessed surgery on a marine animal at the New England Aquarium, visited the Boston Harbor Islands, and have identified different species of whales on a Whale Watch.
+In the past, students have visited Northeastern University’s Marine Science Center in Nahant, MA where they have witnessed surgery on a marine animal at the New England Aquarium, visited the Boston Harbor Islands, and have identified different species of whales on a Whale Watch.

-This year, students will attend the Marine Science Center at Northeastern University’s College of Science and have a chance to learn from top researchers in a beautifully maintained marine environment.
+Students may have the opportunity to attend the Marine Science Center at Northeastern University’s College of Science to learn from top researchers in a beautifully maintained marine environment.

-“I had Steve Smith as my marine bio teacher.
-Steve is a great teacher, keeps us interested.
-The program involved a lot of field trips with both the students and teacher made not only educational but fun and intriguing.”
+‘Our marine bio teacher is a great teacher, kept us interested.
+The program involved a lot of field trips with both the students and teacher made not only educational but fun and intriguing.’

-“I loved the marine bio program.
-Mr. Smith was really chill.
-He did a lot of different activities to cater to everyone’s learning styles.
-The field trips were fun and educational.”
+‘I loved the marine bio program.
+Our teacher was really chill.
+She did a lot of different activities to cater to everyone’s learning styles.
+The field trips were fun and educational.’